Parable of the Fishing Net: Matthew 13:47-50

 In context, previous to these three short parables, Jesus has just told the Parable of the Weeds which mirrors the message of this parable of the fishing net.

-In this parable, the point is that the righteous are 'kept' whereas the evil are separated and thrown out.
+In this parable, the point is that the righteous are kept whereas evildoers are separated and thrown out.
 The purpose is to communicate the idea of separating the good from evil at the end on judgment day.